rovi1013/project-digitalization/README.md

 ## TODOs

-- [ ] Which instant messaging protocoll shoudl we use?
+- [ ] Which instant messaging protocoll should we use?
 - [ ] Which modules from RIOT-OS do we need?
 - [ ] Create the project architecture.
+- [ ] Develop the application.
-- [ ] Present the project architecture
+- [ ] Present the project.

 ## Timeline